2,100+

 Current Activities

-In October, construction continued to make excellent progress for the new disaster-resilient school building in San Bartolo, Tehuacan, where we’ve layed the last blocks that compose the walls, an exciting step for students and teachers who have been affected by unsafe school infrastructure following multiple disasters in the region.
-Next, the team will begin installing our bamboo roof infrastructure.
+In November, construction continued to make excellent progress for the new disaster-resilient school building in San Bartolo, Tehuacan, with its bamboo roof nearing completion, bringing students and teachers one step closer to a new school after learning in unsafe school infrastructure for years.
 By constructing these new sustainable facilities, we aim to ensure that the students have a safe and conducive space to learn, helping to restore a sense of normalcy and stability in their educational journey.
-We also conducted well-being and “learning through playing” workshops with local parents in the San Bartolo community.
+We have also been conducting well-being and “learning through playing” workshops with local parents in the San Bartolo community, offering informative sessions to promote community health in a fun and meaningful way.

 Disaster Profile